TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_asynchronous_trip.md

 to be tripped by CTRIPOUTH.

 When a low input(VSS) is provided to CMPIN1P,
-    - Trip signal(XBAROUT0) output is low
+    - Trip signal(XBAROUTx) output is low
     - EPWM0B gives a PWM signal

 When a high input(higher than VDD/2) is provided to CMPIN1P,
-    - Trip signal(XBAROUT0) output turns high
+    - Trip signal(XBAROUTx) output turns high
     - EPWM0B gets tripped and outputs as high

-# @VAR_LP_BOARD_NAME
-This example enables the CMPSSA1 COMPH comparator and feeds the asynchronous CTRIPOUTH signal to the XBAROUT10 pin and CTRIPH to EPWM0B.

-CMPSS is configured to generate trip signals to trip the EPWM signals.
-CMPIN1P is used to give positive input and internal DAC is configured to provide the negative input.
-Internal DAC is configured to provide a signal at VDD/2.
-An EPWM signal is generated at EPWM0B and is configured to be tripped by CTRIPOUTH.

-When a low input(VSS) is provided to CMPIN1P,
-    - Trip signal(XBAROUT10) output is low
-    - EPWM0B gives a PWM signal

-When a high input(higher than VDD/2) is provided to CMPIN1P,
-    - Trip signal(XBAROUT10) output turns high
-    - EPWM0B gets tripped and outputs as high

 # External Connections
  - Give input on CMPIN1P
- - Outputs can be observed on XBAROUT0 and EPWM0B using an oscilloscope
+ - Outputs can be observed on XBAROUT0(XBAROUT8 in case of AM263PX) and EPWM0B using an oscilloscope

 ## AM263PX-CC E2 or AM263X-CC E2
 When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)